-This programme is designed for Medical Imaging Technologists (MITs) seeking to extend their understanding of Medical Imaging and contribute to the improvement of clinical health services by implementing their knowledge and expertise within Medical Imaging services.
+This programme is designed for medical imaging technologists seeking to extend their understanding of medical imaging and contribute to the improvement of clinical health services by implementing their knowledge and expertise within medical imaging services.

-Our PGCertHSc (Medical Imaging) Our PGDipHSc (Medical Imaging) programme
+Our PGCertHSc (Medical Imaging) programme

 Many students complete a postgraduate certificate while looking for a clinical training position in MRI, ultrasound or nuclear medicine.
 These pathways provide the opportunity for students to demonstrate to potential employers their enthusiasm and aptitude for training in these modalities.
-In addition, should the student obtain a clinical training position within 5 years of completion of this certificate, the courses may be credited towards their postgraduate diploma programme.
+In addition, should the student obtain a clinical training position within five years of completing this certificate, the courses may be credited towards their postgraduate diploma programme.

-To be eligible for admission to this programme, the student needs to have completed an undergraduate qualification in Medical Imaging.
+To be eligible for entry into this programme, the student needs to have completed an undergraduate qualification in medical imaging.